cancerberoSgx/engify/docs/implementations_comments.md

     $ v7.output.js

  * faster than jjs - little slower than rhino
+ * the only one problematic so far
+ * problem with underscore.template - (Exec error [static/output.js]: "Invalid function body")
  * underscore worked but momentjs don't (reported issue : https://github.com/cesanta/v7/issues/555)
  * dont support deprecated apis, like Date.prototype.getYear - error in momentjs
  * for large code, must recompile it with option -DV7_LARGE_AST